-We know that there is strong support in the community for a rooftop deck, urban garden, or "green roof" design.
-Adding these features to the Community Center would cost approximately $750,000.
-In order to keep the costs manageable, we will not be incorporating a green roof in this project - but will build the structure so that it can support the add-on of one in the future (including elevator access to the space)
+We know that there is strong support in the community for a "green roof" design.
+In order to keep the costs manageable, we will not be incorporating a green roof in this project - but will build the structure so that it can support the add-on of one in the future.

 What will change in the Sanctuary?

-In order to keep costs to a manageable $7M, we have focused this project on the Parish Hall replacement, not the Sanctuary.
-The only difference we will see in that space is the northeast corner (where the stairs and elevator lift currently are).
+In order to keep costs to a manageable $8M, we have focused this project on the Parish Hall replacement, not the Sanctuary.
+The only difference we will see in that space is the northeast corner (where the stairs and elevator lift currently are) and in the sacristy where that room connects to the new building.
 Because the main level of the new Community Center will be at the same grade as the pews, these stairs and lift will no longer be needed.
 They will be replaced by a simple door leading to the Center's main entrance and main-floor bathrooms.

 Where will we prepare food in the new building?

-On the main level, there will be an ample warming station that can support Sunday morning coffee hours and support for small meetings.
+On the main level, there will be a warming kitchen that can support Sunday morning coffee hours and support for small meetings.

 The lower level kitchen is more than twice the size of our current kitchen, providing a lot of space for Care For Friends' homeless meal program - and the integrated elevator can be used by caterers who service weddings or larger events (like a wedding reception or anniversary party) on the main level.

 Should we prefer to have a meal served in a way that allows guests to see the cooks in the kitchen (perhaps for the ASP dinner), the event can also be hosted entirely on the lower level.